OpenMDAO/POEMs/POEM_015/POEM_015.md

 The proposed paradigm would normally resolve any natural name pointing to an input to the source name, then set the value into the memory for the source.
-This is doable when there is a 1-to-1 correspondence between input and source, but when `src_indices` are given (during input deceleration, or specified during connection/promotion) then we loose the correspondence.
+This is doable when there is a 1-to-1 correspondence between input and source, but when `src_indices` are given (during input declaration, or specified during connection/promotion) then we loose the correspondence.
 Hence, any attempt to set a value using a natural name pointing to an input, if that input has `src_indices` associated with it, will raise an error.
 The error message will include the information about the source name that should be used to set with instead.